sonnygeorge/sr-olthad/README.md

 TODO: Build a GUI app to step through sr-OLTHAD LM-calls w/ a "next" button (w/ a more human-readable plan string?) (and simulate environment)
 TODO: Ranking of multiple async "Planner" outputs?
 TODO: Annotation GUI?
-TODO: Rag of SemanticSteve tutorials?
+TODO: RAG of SemanticSteve tutorials?
 -->

 ```python